mohlemeyer/a-mailer/README.md

 });
 ```

+### Sending an Email Message

-Mail can then be sent by calling the `send` method of the mailer object:
+A single email message can then be sent by calling the `send` method of the
+mailer object:

 ```javascript
 function replyHandler (err, reply) {